refaktor/rye-website/content/cookbook/rye-fyne/examples.md

 What's new: `button-with-icon` `objects?` `set-checked` `place-holder!` `on-submitted!` `refresh`

-This is a very simple work in progress app with simple state management using a Rye's spreadsheet value type.
-Spreadsheets were like other values in Rye basically immutable data strucures, so they can't be efficietly used as a app-level "database".
+This is a very simple work in progress app with simple state management using a Rye's table value type.
+Tables were like other values in Rye basically immutable data strucures, so they can't be efficietly used as a app-level "database".
 We are changing some things so they can also be usefull in this situation.
 While the default use is still immutable.

 ![shoping list app](../shopping_list.png)